 D10.
 Does an open admission policy, if reported, apply to transfer students?
-No D11 .
+No D11.
 Describe additional requirements for transfer admission, if applicable: Transfer Credit Policies D12.
 Report the lowest grade earned for any course that may be transferred for credit: C D13.
 Maximum number of credits or courses that may be transferred from a two-year institution: Number Unit type D14.
 Maximum number of credits or courses that may be transferred from a four-year institution: Number Unit type D15.
 Minimum number of credits that transfers must complete at your institution to earn an associate degree: N/A D16.
-Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: (see D17 ) D17.
-Describe other transfer credit policies: 1.
-A transfer student must have completed a minimum of two semesters as a full-time student (minimum 12 hours each semester) maintaining a GPR of 2.0 (on a 4.0 scale).
-2. Students are required to earn at The Citadel a minimum of one-half the semester hours prescribed for their major course of study.
+Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: (see D17) D17.
+Describe other transfer credit policies: A transfer student must have completed a minimum of two semesters as a full-time student and must have accumulated a minimum of 24 hours of credit, maintaining a GPA of at least 2.0 (on a 4.0 scale) on courses equivalen to those offered at The Citadel.